mantkiew/hello-cxx-modules/README.md

 ### Configure to use clang++-18

-It is important to set `libc++` for both the compiler and the linker so that GNU libstdc++ is not used.
+It is important to set `-stdlib=libc++` for both the compiler and the linker so that GNU `libstdc++` is not used.
-Otherwise,
+Otherwise the following error occurs:
 ```
 The "CXX_MODULE_STD" property on the target "hello_lib" requires that the
    "__CMAKE::CXX23" target exist, but it was not provided by the toolchain.